dewetblomerus/mediate-talk/medite-slides.md

 1. Present to user (web, mobile, desktop, hardware)
 1. Logic (programming language or no/low-code platform)
-1. Data Store (Database)

-- Maybe the last two bullets collapse into a BaaS like Firebase or Supabase
+1. Data Store (Database).
+Maybe collapse with previous bullet into a BaaS like Firebase or Supabase

 ---

 ### Choosing a stack (continued)

+You have some small pieces to choose.

+1. Distribution, hosting.
+PaaS is really compelling for side projects.
+I like Fly.io
+1. Authentication/Authorization.
+Maybe separate bullets, maybe BaaS from previous slide.

+---

+### Choosing a stack (continued some more)

-- Are you motivated to learn it?
+- Am I motivated to learn it?
-- Do you enjoy working with it?
+- Do I enjoy working with it?
-- Can you get paid doing it?
+- Can I get paid doing it?
-- Do I have a community?
+- Do I have or can I find a community?

 ---